nzoschke/ferret/Readme.md

 # Ferret

-Ferret is a set of canary apps and processes:
+Ferret is a framework to set up canary apps and test processes:

 ```
 Heroku Org          ferret